polkadot-fellows/RFCs/text/0031-corejam.md

 ## Summary

-This is a proposal to fundamentally alter the workload done on the Polkadot Relay-chain, both in terms of that which is done "on-chain", i.e. by all Relay Chain Validators (*Validators*) as well as that which is done "in-core", i.e. distributed among subsets of the Validators (*Validator Groups*).
+This is a proposal to fundamentally alter the workload done on the Polkadot Relay-chain, both in terms of that which is done "on-chain", i.e. by all Relay Chain Validators (*Validators*) as well as that which is done "in-core", i.e. distributed among subsets of the Validators (*Backing Groups*).
 The target is to create a model which closely matches the underlying technical architecture and is both generic and permissionlessly extensible.

 In the proposed model, code is stored on-chain with two entry-points.
 Workloads are collated and processed in-core (and thus parallelized) using one entry-point, whereas the refined outputs of this processing are gathered together and an on-chain state-machine progressed according to the other.